swch/strivve-docs-nextjs/src/pages/resources/notifications/index.md

     }
 ```

-The meta_key comprised of the first and last initials of the user, the postal code, and the last
+The meta_key is comprised of the first and last initials of the user, the postal code, and the last
 two digits of the PAN.
 For cardholders that have been authenticated by the customer, the CardSavr
 username is available and can easily be associated with the necessary contact information
 (email, mobile number) when the webhook is processed.